Justas-Milisiunas/Points-Clicker-Game/README.md

 # Points Clicked Game

 Simple game with multiple available levels where the player has to press points in sequence.
-Made with unity.
+Made with Unity 2020.1.11f1.

 # Play Demo Showcase